-At its core, the gross profit margin measures a company's manufacturing or production process efficiency.
-It tells managers, investors, and other stakeholders the percentage of sales revenue remaining after subtracting the company’s cost of goods sold.
+At its core, the gross profit margin measures a company's process efficiency.
+It tells managers, investors, and others the amount of sales revenue that remains after subtracting the company’s cost of goods sold.

-Any money left over goes to pay selling, general, and administrative expenses.
-These expenses include salaries, research and development, and marketing, and they appear further down the income statement.
-All else equal, the higher the gross profit margin, the better.
+Any money left over goes to pay selling, general, and administrative expenses. which include salaries, research and development, and marketing.
+They appear further down the income statement.
+With all else being equal, the higher the gross profit margin, the better.

-A company that sustains higher gross profit margins than its peers almost always has more efficient processes and more effective overall operations.
-Those efficiencies could signal that the company is a safer long-term investment, as long as its valuation multiple isn't too high.
+A company that sustains higher gross profit margins than its peers almost always has better processes and more sound operations.
+Those efficiencies could signal that the firm is a safer investment over the long term, as long as its valuation multiple isn't too high.

-You can find the appropriate gross margin range for an industry by reading industry reports from equity research analysts, rating agencies, statistical services, and other financial data providers.
+You can find the proper gross margin range for an industry by reading reports from research analysts, rating agencies, statistical services, and other financial data providers.

-Many brokerage firms also have research tools available.
-For example, investors who have an account with Charles Schwab, one of the largest brokers in the United States, get access to commentary and analysis from institutions like the Swiss bank Credit Suisse.
-The firm's customers can download and read industry-specific financial reports which include gross profit margin calculations.
+Many brokerage firms also have research tools you can use.
+For instance, investors who have an account with Charles Schwab, one of the largest brokers in the U.S., get access to commentary and analysis from bodies like the Swiss bank Credit Suisse.
+The firm's clients can download and read financial reports from many sectors, which include gross profit margin amounts.
 Other major brokers offer similar tools.

-You can calculate a company’s gross profit margin using the following formula:
+You can figure out a company’s gross profit margin using this formula:

-Using a company’s income statement, find the gross profit total by starting with total sales, and subtracting the line item "Cost of Goods Sold."
-This gives you the company’s profit after covering all production costs, but before paying any administrative, overhead costs, along with anything else that doesn't directly factor into producing the company’s widgets.
+Using a company’s income statement, you can find the gross profit total by starting with total sales and subtracting the line item "cost of goods sold."
+This gives you the company’s profit after covering all production costs, but before paying any administrative or overhead costs, along with anything else that doesn't directly factor into producing the company’s widgets.

-Let's say you want to calculate the gross profit margin of a fictional company called Greenwich Golf Supply.
-You can find its income statement at the bottom of this page.
+Let's say you want to figure out the gross profit margin of a fictional firm called Greenwich Golf Supply.
+You can find its income statement at the bottom of this page in table GGS-1.
 For this exercise, assume the average golf supply company has a gross margin of 30%.

-Take the numbers from Greenwich Golf Supply's income statement and plug them into the gross profit margin formula:
+Take the numbers from Greenwich Golf Supply's statement, and plug them into the gross profit margin formula:

 - $162,084 gross profit ÷ $405,209 total revenue = 0.40, or 40%

-The answer, .40 (or 40%), reveals that Greenwich is much more efficient in the production and distribution of its product than most of its competitors.
+The answer of 40% shows that Greenwich does better in the production and distribution of its product than most of its competitors.

-Once you know a company has a better gross profit margin, the next question a potential investor, analyst, or competitor would want to ask is, "Why?"
-What makes Greenwich so much more profitable?
+Once you know a firm has a better gross profit margin, the next question a potential investor, analyst, or competitor would want to ask is, "Why?"
+Why are Greenwich's earnings better?
 Does it have a source of low-cost inputs?
-If so, is it sustainable?
+If so, can they keep it going?

-As an example of how gross profit margins aren't always sustainable, you can watch airline companies.
-Certain airlines hedge the price of fuel when they expect oil prices to rise, allowing these firms to generate much higher earnings per flight than competitors.
+To see how gross profit margins can't always hold up in the long term, take a look at the airlines.
+Certain airlines hedge the price of fuel when they expect oil prices to rise.
+This allows these firms to get much higher earnings per flight than other airlines.
 The benefit has limits because those hedging contracts expire.
-Therefore, the profit boost is temporary.
+Therefore, the profit boost will not last.

-Let's assume that a typical jewelry store generates gross profit margins of between 42% and 47%.
+Let's assume that most jewelry stores have gross profit margins of between 42% and 47%.
 With that in mind, how does Tiffany & Co. compare?
-To find the answer, dig into the company's 2014 income statement.
+To find the answer, dig into the firm's 2019 income statement.

 Tracking the Gross Profit Margin

-Generally speaking, gross margins remain fairly stable throughout a company's lifetime.
-Significant fluctuations can be a potential sign of fraud, accounting irregularities, mismanagement, or increases in the cost of raw materials.
+Most of the time, gross margins remain fairly stable throughout a company's lifetime.
+Large ups and downs can be a warning sign of fraud, accounting irregularities, mismanagement, or a rise in the cost of raw materials.

-If you are analyzing the income statement of a business and find its gross margin has historically averaged around 3% to 4%, but the most recent year saw its margins suddenly shoot up to 25%, it should warrant serious investigation.
-There may be an entirely legitimate reason for the increase, but you want to know exactly where, how, and why that money is being generated.
+If you are looking at the income statement of a business and find its gross margin often averaged around 3% to 4%, but the most recent year saw its margins quickly shoot up to 25%, it should warrant a serious look.
+There may be a good reason for the increase, but you will want to know where, how, and why that money is being made.